AdobeXD/plugin-samples/reference/interactions.md

 }
 ```

-Note: Interaction objects are _not_ plain JSON, as they may reference scenenodes (as seen above) and other strongly-typed objects.
+Note: Interaction objects are _not_ plain JSON -- they may reference scenenodes (as seen above) and other strongly-typed objects.

 <a name="Trigger" id="Trigger"></a>